marvelhariadi/eyangsmagicalteas/README.md

 # Eyang's Magical Teas
 For my grandmother, Pertamaningsih, the most magical woman around.
+'Eyang' means 'Grandmother' in Javanese.

 This was an exercise in web development and design.
 As a UX-er, this was really fun (and also very painful)!
 I  liked seeing the design come together slowly and trying to make everything responsive.
 Connecting the backend API endpoints was very painful, but valuable to learn as a designer.